We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Thanks to an array of paper “mailboxes,” this refillable wood-framed foam board from Houseful of Handmade delivers tiny toys from Santa to your kith and kin.
 Its sturdy construction means you’ll be able to use it for many Christmas seasons to come.

-Fun with Felt
+Fun With Felt

 Following this tutorial from A Beautiful Mess, hang hand-stitched felt stockings from a frame made of wooden rods, yarn, and beads so little ones can reveal a daily surprise from Father Christmas.
+Choose colors or styles to match your home’s holiday decor.

 Acts of Kindness